UPDATED WITH 2017 PHOTOS – AT END OF ARTICLE.

 Tucked away in a remote area of Fredericksburg VA is a small garden – The spirit of Freedom – A somewhat forgotten part of what was to be The National Slave Museum.
-Note: I have completed a second post that shows better pictures of the garden.
-Re-visited

-Mostly overgrown it is tended to, occasionally, by a young student who has taken the voluntary task of trying to maintain the garden.
+In 2013, mostly overgrown it is tended to, occasionally, by a young student who has taken the voluntary task of trying to maintain the garden.
 The National Slave Museum has gone bankrupt and the property will probably become a ball field.
 I was impressed with the young girls attempt to keep this place alive so I searched and found the garden.

 The garden is near several Civil War battlefields where soldiers fought to preserve slavery, In the center of the garden stands a solemn stone figure arms outstretched, face turned skyward as if rejoicing over the broken shackles etched into its thick arms….The Hallelujah Sculpture, a 5,000 pound statue,” according to museum officials, “represents the pain, tears, and un-timely deaths of those millions who never gave up on their belief that one day they would be free.”

 As interesting as the statue is, I found, at the rear of the garden, an amazing discovery.
 There were several tree trunks with beautifully carved designs of slaves in various positions.
 Here is a brief slide show.